 Pozières, Agny.
-Travel by coach at 8.45am from central London to Dover for the ferry crossing (2018) or Folkstone for the Eurotunnel (2019) to Calais.
+Travel by coach at 9.00am from central London to Folkestone for the 35-minute Eurotunnel crossing.
 Continue by coach, arriving in the field mid-afternoon.
 Drive the length of the front line for an initial orientation of the Somme battlefield, identifying the exact positions of the opposing trenches.
 The lecturer gives an introduction at the windmill site at Pozières, the highest part of the battlefield.
 Visit Agny Military Cemetery for poetry by Edward Thomas and Eleanor Farjeon.
 Continue to the hotel in Arras.

 Beaumont Hamel, Mesnil, Thiepval.
 Explore to the north of the Albert to Bapaume Road.
 Start at Beaumont Hamel and visit Newfoundland Park for an introduction to the trenches through the poetry of Richard Aldington, Robert Graves and John Edgell Rickwood.
 Move along the line through Auchonvillers, along the Ancre Valley, with Edmund Blunden, Wilfred Owen and A. P. Herbert.
 At Thiepval is the Memorial to the Missing, the most monumental of the many Great War memorials, which bears over 72,000 names.
 Today’s poems include A Soldier’s Funeral by John William Streets, Dulce et Decorum est by Wilfred Owen, Binyon’s For the Fallen and, at Thiepval, Charles Sorley’s When you see the millions of the mouthless dead / Across your dreams in pale battalions go.